 At Central, you’ll find a wide variety of research and professional development opportunities to choose from, including an X-ray diffractometer and a high-vacuum system with a mass spectrometer to conduct additional research projects.
 The on-campus observatory with an 11-inch reflector telescope allows you to observe planets, stars and other celestial objects.

-Central’s Career and Professional Development staff can provide guidance to help students identify career options in the engineering field.
+Central’s career development staff can provide guidance to help students identify career options in the engineering field.

-Central offers assistance with finding and applying for internships and summer opportunities, including specific internship programs in Chicago and Washington, D.C., help with graduate school essays and related application materials, career mentoring through the use of a database of Central alumni in a wide variety of engineering careers and an annual graduate school conference with representatives from regional universities and presentations about success in graduate school.
+Central offers assistance with finding and applying for internships and summer opportunities, including specific internship programs in Chicago and Washington, D.C., help with graduate school essays and related application materials and career mentoring through the use of a database of Central alumni in a wide variety of engineering careers and an annual graduate school conference with representatives from regional universities and presentations about success in graduate school.
 Find out what it means to be Forever Dutch®.